Cray-HPE/docs-csm/operations/network/metallb_bgp/Update_BGP_Neighbors.md

 ```

 ## Automated Process
-There is an automated script to update the BGP configuration on both the Mellanox and Aruba switches.
-This script is installed into the `$PATH` by the `metal-net-scripts` package.
-The scripts are named `mellanox_set_bgp_peers.py` and `aruba_set_bgp_peers.py`
-These scripts pull in data from CSI generated `.yaml` files.
-The files required are ```CAN.yaml, HMN.yaml, HMNLB.yaml, NMNLB.yaml, NMN.yaml```, these exist in the `networks/` subdirectory of the generated configurations.
+For Mellanox there is a script ```./mellanox_set_bgp_peers.py``` and for Aruba there is CANU (Cray Automated Network Utility)

-In order for these scripts to work the following commands will need to be present on the switches.
+In order for these scripts to work the following commands will need to be applied on the switches.

 Aruba
 ```